Major: Mass Communication

 “Technical writing is a little different in that it’s usually not meant for wide audiences,” she said.
 “I’m making great connections and learning so much about writing for different audiences.
 It definitely helps that I have a good background in making science easier to understand because my main audience is government officials, who may or may not have a technical expertise.”

-Shivni is back at COD taking classes in preparation for graduate school and pursuit of a master’s degree in astrobiology, which ties back to her interest in space.
+Shivni recently returned to COD and finished several prerequisites in preparation for graduate school and pursuit of a master’s degree in astrobiology, which ties back to her interest in space.
 Then she would continue pursuing her career as a science writer or journalist because she loves telling stories about the world and its inner workings.
 She attributes her desire for more education to COD, where she had a great time taking astronomy and cosmology courses, and may return for more classes before starting graduate school.

 Shivni considers her time at COD formative and advises other students unsure of a career to take as many classes as possible.